heycarsten/lcbo-api/README.md

 Store.find(25)
 ```

-If you change code in the app, you'll need to issue the `reload!` command in the console to refesh the changes.
+If you change code in the app, you'll need to issue the `reload!` command in the console to refresh the changes.

 ### Running tests

 Inside of the `spec` folder, you'll find the test suite for LCBO API.
 It is regrettably not comprehensive, but it's not too bad either.
-I have struggled my entire career to maintain test suites that I am satisifed with.
+I have struggled my entire career to maintain test suites that I am satisfied with.
 We should improve these tests!

 To run the test suite:

 ```
-docker-compose run app rspec
+docker-compose exec app rspec
 ```

 You'll see a bunch of green dots `.`, each one of those represents a passed test case.
 That's good.
 If a failure occurs you'll see a red `F`, that's bad...
 JUST KIDDING!
 Actually it's good!
 Tests give you the power to change things in an existing codebase and see if you cause any regressions to existing functionality.
 Of course nothing is perfect, but I can tell you without a doubt, from experience, tests are good.